-If Model S is equipped with a sunroof or a panoramic roof, you can carry up to 165 lbs (75 kg) using a Tesla-approved roof rack (see Parts and Accessories on page 175).
+A Model S equipped with a glass roof, or a panoramic sunroof, can carry up to 165 lbs (75 kg) using a Tesla-approved roof rack (see Parts and Accessories on page 170).
 A Model S equipped with a solid body color roof is incompatible with roof racks.